Heart bypass surgery - minimally invasive - discharge

 Shower every day, washing your incision gently with soap and water.
 Do not swim, soak in a hot tub, or take baths until your incision is completely healed.
 Follow a heart-healthy diet.

 If you are feeling depressed, talk with your family and friends.
-Ask your health care provider about getting help from a counselor.
+Ask your surgeon or health care provider about getting help from a counselor.

 Continue to take all your medicines for your heart, diabetes, high blood pressure, or any other conditions you have.